gerardiandre79/asljetsonyolov8/README.md

 # Test
 Finally we can observe the result of the inference on the trained dataset (Letter A, for example):
 ![American Sign Language - Sign of Letter A](/images/A22_jpg.rf.f02ad8558ce1c88213b4f83c0bc66bc8.jpg)

-Result of the inference (Letter A, for example) :
 ![American Sign Language - Sign of Letter A Detected](/images/A22_jpg.rf.f02ad8558ce1c88213b4f83c0bc66bc8p.jpg)